A History Of Baseball Cards

 The Topps monopoly on baseball cards was finally broken by a lawsuit that let Fleer and another company, Donruss, enter the market in 1981.
 Fleer and Donruss began making large, widely distributed sets to compete directly with Topps, packaged with gum.
 When the ruling was overturned on appeal in August 1981, Topps appeared to have regained its monopoly, but both of its competitors instead began packaging their cards with other baseball items — logo stickers from Fleer, and cardboard puzzle pieces from Donruss.

-Once the early 80’s hit, baseball cards became so massively overproduced that many refer to the time from the early 80’s to the late ’90s as the “Junk Card Era”.
 Today’s market is slightly different, as cards are designed with more of a lottery-type feel.
-Collectors seek that big “hit” looking for one of many autographed or jersey insert cards, some with only one version produced.
+Collectors seek that big “hit,” looking for one of many autographed or jersey insert cards, some of which have only one version produced.

 Still, the production numbers are massive, and for every 1/1 of one version of an autographed player, there are likely another 100 different versions of some similar card.